Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: Introduction

 The theory of Cuntz semigroups suggests a definition of type semigroups for actions on arbitrary spaces, not necessarily totally disconnected.
-Ma~\cite{Ma:Purely_infinite_groupoids} introduced a relevant semigroup generated by all open subsets in the unit space of a Hausdorff locally compact \'etale groupoid.
+Ma introduced in~\cite{Ma:Purely_infinite_groupoids} a relevant semigroup generated by all open subsets in the unit space of a Hausdorff locally compact \'etale groupoid, and before that he considered this semigroup coming from discrete group actions \cite{Ma:type_semigroups_comparison}.
 In the present article, we improve upon his work and push this idea much further.
-We consider an arbitrary \'etale groupoid~\(\Gr\) with a locally compact Hausdorff space~\(X\).
+We consider an arbitrary \'etale groupoid~\(\Gr\) with a locally compact Hausdorff unit space~\(X\).
 So we allow~\(\Gr\) to be non-Hausdorff.
-In our construction, our definition of the type semigroup \(S_\B(\Gr)\) depends on a choice of bisections~\(\B\) that implement the ``decompositions,'' which we call an \emph{inverse semigroup basis} for~\(\Gr\) in Definition~\ref{def:isg_basis}.
+In our construction, our definition of the type semigroup \(S_\B(\Gr)\) depends on a set of bisections~\(\B\) that implement the ``decompositions,'' which we call an \emph{inverse semigroup basis} for~\(\Gr\) in Definition~\ref{def:isg_basis}.
 The flexibility of this choice is very useful.
 In the ample case, a natural choice for~\(\B\) is the set of all compact open bisections; then~\(S_\B(\Gr)\) is the ordered quotient of the type semigroup as defined in~\cites{Boenicke-Li:Ideal, Rainone-Sims:Dichotomy}.
 In general, to relate \(S_\B(\Gr)\) with functions on the groupoid, we assume that~\(\B\) consists of \(\sigma\)\nb-compact subsets.
-In the twisted case, we also seem to need that the twist becomes trivial on the subsets in~\(\B\).
+In the twisted case, we also need that the twist becomes trivial on the subsets in~\(\B\).
 These assumptions allow to build a canonical homomorphism \(S_\B(\Gr)\to W(\Cst(\Gr,\LL))\).
-Since the Cuntz semigroup is natural, we may replace \(\Cst(\Gr,\LL)\) by any of its quotients, such as the reduced \(\Cst\)\nb-algebra \(\Cst_\red(\Gr,\LL)\) or the essential \(\Cst\)\nb-algebra \(\Cst_\ess(\Gr,\LL)\).
-Yet another natural assumption is that~\(\B\) consists of precompact subsets, as some structural results hold only in this case.
+Since the Cuntz semigroup is natural \cites{Antoine-Perera-Thiel:Tensor_products_Cu, Combes-Zettl:Order_traces}, we may replace \(\Cst(\Gr,\LL)\) by any of its quotients, such as the reduced \(\Cst\)\nb-algebra \(\Cst_\red(\Gr,\LL)\) or the essential \(\Cst\)\nb-algebra \(\Cst_\ess(\Gr,\LL)\).
+Yet another natural assumption is that~\(\B\) consists of bisections that are \emph{precompact} in the sense that their ranges and sources are precompact subsets of~\(X\), as some structural results hold only in this case.
 A crucial ingredient in the construction and analysis of \(S_\B(\Gr)\) is the \emph{way-below relation}~\(\ll\), also called \emph{compact containment}.
 In particular, if the groupoid is not ample, we need to consider \emph{regular ideals} and \emph{regular states} on \(S_\B(\Gr)\), where regularity is defined using the auxiliary relation~\(\ll\).
-For instance, we prove the following (see Theorem~\ref{thm:Riesz_for_monoids}): \begin{thmx} There is a bijection between regular states on~\(S_\B(\Gr)\) and lower semicontinuous traces on~\(\Cst_\red(\Gr,\LL)\) that are induced from \(\Cont_0(X)\) through the canonical generalised conditional expectation. \end{thmx}
+For instance, we prove the following dynamical analogue of the correspondence between quasi-traces and functionals on the Cuntz semigroup (see \cite{Elliott-Robert-Santiago:The_Cone}*{Theorem 4.4}, \cite{Gardella-Perera:Cuntz_semigroups}*{Theorem 6.9}), which may also be seen as a significant improvement of the correspondence between regular states and regular groupoid dimension functions in~\cite{Ma:Purely_infinite_groupoids}*{Theorem 4.11} (see Theorem~\ref{thm:Riesz_for_monoids}): \begin{thmx} There is a bijection between regular states on~\(S_\B(\Gr)\) and lower semicontinuous traces on~\(\Cst_\red(\Gr,\LL)\) that are induced from \(\Cont_0(X)\) through the canonical generalised conditional expectation. \end{thmx} A proof of Theorem \ref{thmx:inducing_traces} in full generality needs a measure extension result for deficient topological measures from \cite{Butler:Deficient_topological_measures}, which we learned from a referee.
+We need to use the reduced \(\Cst\)\nb-algebra in Theorem~\ref{thmx:inducing_traces} because it is not clear how to induce traces on the essential algebra~\(\Cst_\ess(\Gr,\LL)\).
+Pure infiniteness and simplicity criteria, however, work for \(\Cst_\ess(\Gr,\LL)\) rather than for \(\Cst_\red(\Gr,\LL)\) (see \cites{Kwasniewski-Meyer:Pure_infiniteness, Kwasniewski-Meyer:Essential}).
+Hence we get best results when \(\Cst_\red(\Gr,\LL)= \Cst_\ess(\Gr,\LL)\).
+This is automatic when~\(\Gr\) is Hausdorff, but also holds in a number of non-Hausdorff cases.
+There has been some recent progress about when this happens after we completed this work (see, for instance, \cite{Hume:Zero_singular_ideal}).